eml-eda/riscvsim-dpm/README.md

 As shown in the code example the power state of the component is set by calling the sync function of each port.
 The definition of the power metrics of the two sources are described in the Python generator.
-They consists in meaured power consumption at different voltage level, temperature and frequency.
+They consists in measured power consumption at different voltage level, temperature and frequency.

 ~~~python
 self.add_properties(